lmfaole/lmfaole/content/about.md

+---
+title: About
+description: Design systems developer in Oslo, Norway.
+---

 # About

 I'm a design systems developer in **Oslo, Norway**.
 Currently making components, writing documentation, and helping teams make web pages at [Jøkul][] for [Fremtind].